nxp-imx/imx-sm/sm/doc/rn_cl.md

 Added code to check DDR clocks to see if enabled by OEI.
 If not, power down the DDR MIX.

+Note the issue only occurred on i.MX94 but the solution was implemented on all SoC to keep the code aligned.

 SM-365: Support i.MX952 DDR PHY scaling restrictions for VDD_SOC {#RN_DETAIL_SM_365}
 ----------